 Why Stores Don’t Accept AmEx and Discover

 Some stores accept plastic, but they’re selective.
 Most merchants accept Visa and MasterCard, but occasionally they decide not to take American Express and Discover.
-That’s typically because of the same problems described above—but those issues are amplified with AmEx and Discover.
+However, that is changing, and roughly 99% of stores now accept both American Express and Discover cards.

 Consumers love their AmEx and Discover cards.
 But fees for accepting those cards can be higher than plain-old Visa and MasterCard.
 What’s more, it might be easier for customers to dispute and reverse charges with those issuers.
 Most people with an AmEx card usually also have a Visa or MasterCard, so they could pay with another card if they wanted.
 Still, some cardholders are so loyal they claim they’ll avoid doing business with merchants that don’t accept their favorite cards.